-The anti-gun violence organization March For Our Lives, started in 2018 by survivors of the massacre at Marjory Stoneman Douglas High School, just released a stirring new video to support the passage of Senate Resolution 42, the Background Check Expansion Act.
+The anti-gun violence organization March For Our Lives, started in 2018 by survivors of the massacre at Marjory Stoneman Douglas High School, released a stirring video to support the passage of Senate Resolution 42, the Background Check Expansion Act.
 The idea behind the law is that closing dangerous loopholes in gun sales will mean less of a need for our children to practice survival skills at school — aka, active shooter drills.

 The absurdity and horror of regular active shooter drills in our country’s schools, involving kids as young as four years old, is highlighted when the video’s star, a young girl named Kayleigh, explains the drills to a group of adults at a work “team building” event.
 The video is called “Generation Lockdown,” and, fair warning, it’s not an easy watch.

 The woman introducing Kayleigh as the event’s guest calls her an “expert” when it comes to active shooter drills, and clearly, the assembled co-workers are expecting an adult, maybe a cop or member of the military.

 Nope.
 A little girl.
 Probably in fourth or fifth grade if I had to guess.

 “If there was an active shooter, you’d all be dead,” she says matter-of-factly to the group of uncomfortable adults.
 “When you talk out loud the shooter can you tell where you are and where you’re hiding.
 Sometimes we play the game ‘who can stay quietest the longest’ so we all remember,” she tells them, in a tone so casual she could be describing the weather.
 Because that’s how completely normal this is to her — along with 95 percent of public school children in the United States.